google/WebFundamentals/src/content/en/updates/2018/09/reportingapi.md

 Warnings that get logged to the DevTools console are super helpful but have limited value to you as the site author.
 That's because they're local to the user's browser!
 The Reporting API changes this.
-Use it to configure, detect, and report to a server even errors even when your own code cannot.
+Use it to configure, detect, and report errors to a server even when your own code cannot.
 Propagate browser warnings to a backend, catch issues across your site before they grow out of control, and prevent future bugs before they happen (e.g. know about deprecated APIs ahead of their removal).